Spec Ops: The Line: Background

 Following the release of several Spec Ops games in the late 1990s and early 2000s, the series met with low sales and poor reviews, causing a halt to the production of successive games.
 In 2003, Take-Two mentioned in their financial results that Rockstar Games was working on the franchise, but in 2004 the project was cancelled.
-It was later revealed that Rockstar Vancouver would have developed the canceled project, with Queens of the Stone Age frontman Josh Homme working on the soundtrack for the game.
+It was later revealed that Rockstar Vancouver would have developed the canceled project, with Queens of the Stone Age frontman Josh Homme working on the soundtrack.

 From 2005 to 2009, the series remained largely unmentioned, with the rights still fully belonging to Take-Two.
 In 2006, German-based Yager Development pitched a cover-based shooter to publisher 2K Games, who rejected the original concept of futuristic soldiers without Dubai as a setting.
 However, 2K offered them a chance to develop a reboot for the Spec Ops series, promising that they would have a lot of creative freedom.
 Development began in early 2007, with most other fundamentals of the initial game intact.
 While the game is an installment in the Spec Ops series, the team chose to use new ideas and intentionally avoided using existing elements of the franchise.

 Narrative design

 The developers drew inspiration from multiple media.
 The set-up and the game's foundation was inspired by Heart of Darkness, whose story reveals the changes a person undergoes in chaotic times.
 The relationship between Walker and his squad mates was inspired by HBO's Generation Kill, and the post-war traumatic experience suffered by Walker was inspired by Jacob's Ladder.
-The story of the Tower of Babel was also an inspiration for the game.
+The story of the Tower of Babel was also an inspiration.
 The story was originally set to be written by several German writers, but they were later replaced by American writers Richard Pearsey, who had worked on TimeGate Studios' Section 8, and Walt Williams, who had previously worked on other 2K projects including BioShock 2 and Mafia II.
 One of the game's core features is violence, but the team hoped that it would not be "cheesy" or excessive.
-This led the team to focus on creating the game's storyline to motivate players to take the actions they choose.
+This led the team to focus on creating the storyline to motivate players to take the actions they choose.
 Writing the story became uncomfortable and rough for Williams as time progressed, due to the game's dark themes.
-The game was meant to feature narrative gameplay, in which the game was to be played without any cutscenes so that the entire story would be told through gameplay sequences only.
+The game was meant to feature narrative gameplay, in which it was to be played without any cutscenes so that the entire story would be told through gameplay sequences only.
 However, the idea was downplayed as the development team realized that having cutscenes helps players to be more emotionally connected and allowed the team to create dramatic scripted sequences.